pkardas/notes/books/fundamentals-of-architecture.md

 Ivory Tower architecture anti-pattern - Ivory tower architects are ones who simply dictate from on high, telling development teams what to do without regard to their opinion or concerns.
-This usually leads to a loss of respect for the architect and an eventual breakdown of teh team dynamics.
+This usually leads to a loss of respect for the architect and an eventual breakdown of the team dynamics.

 > When convincing developers to adopt an architecture decision or to do a specific task, provide a justification rather
 > than "dictating from on high"